seanpmaxwell/Trool/README.md

 - Heavily inspired by Java's KnowledgeBase Library.
 - Allows use of `Import` objects so values can be reused.
 These can be passed dynamically through the code or hardcoded in the spreadsheet.
 - GitHub Repo contains fully-functional sample project so you can start practicing right away.
 - Fully type-safe :)

 ## Requirements
-- Spreadsheet must be exported as a .csv before usage.
+- The spreadsheet must be exported as a _.csv_ before usage.
-- Can be used directly with NodeJS/JavaScript but documentation is in TypeScript.
+- Can be used directly with JavaScript (ES5 and ES6) but documentation is in TypeScript.

 ## Screenshot